 - Cia Verschelden's Bandwidth Recovery (spring 2020)

 - Richard Light's Making the Most of College: Students Speak Their Minds (fall 2020)

 - Isabel Wilkerson's Caste: The Origins of Our Discontents (fall 2021)

-Other books that the Book Club has considered (and that may become future selections) are:
+Other books nominated by the BAAC Book Club (and that may become future selections):